Results of the Work – 9/11/17

 Bob

-Thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly blessed.
-We also had a new comer to Bible Study tonight.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance, God blessed.
+Wednesday is a book table day to invite kids to come to Bible study.

 In Him,